staex-io/emf/README.md

 3. [Indexer](./agent/) - part of the agent which listens for on-chain events and store them in the database

 ## Staex Public Network (SPN)

+If you want to provide more secure communication with your IoT devices you can use [Staex](https://staex.io) software and our Staex Public Network (https://staex.io/blog/public-network-for-iot-devices).

+[Here](https://docs.staex.io/how-to-guides/quick-start/) you can find precise documentation how to start own node and use it.